-Uttarakhand Public Service Commission (UKPSC) have recently published the official recruitment notification for the posts of Forest Ranger Officer (FRO).
-All Applicants who fulfill the eligibility Criteria may fill online application from the official website of UKPSC on or before Last Date.
+Uttarakhand Public Service Commission (UKPSC) has recently published the official recruitment notification for the posts of Forest Ranger Officer (FRO).
+All Applicants who fulfil the eligibility criteria may fill online application from the official website of UKPSC on or before the Last Date.

 Eligibility Criteria for UKPSC Forest Range Officer (FRO) Exam: